The Death of the Incredible Hulk

 The Death of the Incredible Hulk is a 1990 American television superhero film, the last of three films based on the 1978–1982 television series The Incredible Hulk.
 Bill Bixby reprises his role as Dr. David Banner and Lou Ferrigno returns to play the Hulk.
 It was filmed in Vancouver, British Columbia, Canada.
-A script was written for a sequel television film, The Revenge of the Incredible Hulk, which would resurrect the character, but it was canceled.
+A script was written for a sequel television film, The Revenge of the Incredible Hulk, which would resurrect the character, but it was canceled due to receiving mixed-to-negative reviews.

 Plot

 David Banner masquerades as David Bellamy, a janitor, to gain access to Genecore Laboratory.
 He believes that the studies of one of the scientists there, Dr. Ronald Pratt, may hold the key to curing his gamma-induced condition that, in times of stress, turns him into a superhuman creature known as the Hulk.
 At nights David breaks into Pratt's high-security laboratory and examines his work, making corrections and additions.
 Ronald notices his alterations and hides in the lab in wait for his secret helper.
-He catches David, who under threat of the authorities being summoned, reveals his true identity and his transformations into the Hulk.
+He catches David, who, under threat of the authorities being summoned, reveals his true identity and his transformations into the Hulk.
 His condition dives into Ronald's own research on using genetic engineering to enhance humans' healing ability, for the Hulk's accelerated metabolism closes any wound in seconds.

 With the help of his scientist wife Amy, Ronald constructs a force field cage and sensors which enable them to study the creature.
 The next few months, David, Amy, and Ronald bond while working on both Ronald's healing project and a cure for David.
 The facility's board pulls Ronald's funding because he refuses to turn his research towards engineering super soldiers, forcing him to move up David's treatment.
-An Eastern European spy named Jasmine is ordered by her superior Kasha to steal Ronald's files.
+An Eastern European spy named Jasmine is ordered by her superior, Kasha, to steal Ronald's files.
 Since Jasmine has attempted to leave the espionage business before and believes that Kasha is selling the information they acquire for his own financial benefit, Kasha holds her sister Bella hostage to ensure her compliance.
 Jasmine infiltrates the lab during David's treatment, expecting no one to be there since the procedure was unauthorized.
-Ronald tries to stop her from taking his files and she shoves him into a table of chemicals, leaving him in a coma.
+Ronald tries to stop her from taking his files, and she shoves him into a table of chemicals, leaving him in a coma.
 She pulls him out of the way of the resulting fire, but anger at her disruption and assault has already transformed David into the Hulk.
 The Hulk attacks Jasmine, who flees, and carries Ronald to safety before escaping the security officers alerted by the smoke alarm.